Introduction to Technical SEO

 2

-Why It Matters Now
+Why Technical SEO Matters Now

-2. Where Search Engines Are Headed
+How Search Engines Are Evolving

 AI Search Changed Everything

-Just one technical hiccup, a broken script, a slow template, could tank rankings for thousands of pages at once.
+Just one technical hiccup, a broken script, a slow template, could hurt rankings for thousands of pages at once.
 On the flip side, if your site ticks all the boxes technically, you’ll see way more traffic and get featured in snippets, rich results, and regular listings.

-3. How Search Engines Crawl and Index Sites
+How Search Engines Crawl and Index Sites

 Crawling 101